NedYork/viper/docs/viper-by-example.rst

 And there you have it - a simple voting contract.
-Of course, there are a few optimizations that can be made in this contract, but we purposefully kept this introductory example simple to demonstrate the breadth of functionality available in the language.
+Of course, there are a few optimizations that can be made in this contract, but we purposefully kept this example simple to demonstrate the breadth of functionality available in the language.
 Hopefully, this example has provided some insight to the possibilities of Viper.
 Currently, many transactions are needed to assign the rights to vote to all participants.
 As an exercise, can we try to optimize this?

 When we’re ready, let’s move on to the next example.